 - children with medical conditions are supported so that they have full access to education, including to physical education and school trips

 - there is someone in charge of how the school supports children with medical conditions

 - they have a policy that sets out how they will support children with medical conditions (this should be readily available).

 If your child has a temporary hearing loss (because of, for example, glue ear), this can be regarded as a medical condition.

 You may be entitled to help with the costs of childcare for your child.

 All three to four-year-olds are entitled to 570 hours of free childcare a year (or 15 hours of free childcare a week over 38 weeks).
 From September 2017, this will increase to 30 hours a week where both parents are working (or, if you are a single parent, if you are working).
-Visit the gov.uk website to find out how to apply.
+Visit the GOV.UK website to find out how to apply for free childcare.

 If your child is two and has a statement of special educational needs or an Education, Health and Care (EHC) plan, or receives Disability Living Allowance, they will also be entitled to 570 hours of free childcare a year or 15 hours a week over 38 weeks.